 American Museum of Natural History

 For any self-proclaimed nerd visiting New York for the first time, a visit to the American Museum of Natural History is a must.
 So, from Times Square I caught the train to 81st Street and headed to the museum.

 The museum is chock-a-block full of interesting stuff, you could write an entire post about it.
 Some of the highlights are a massive iron Willamette Meteorite (it flew through space to get here!) and a skeleton of Anatotitan – a Duck-billed Dinosaur (so Australian platypus is not all that original after all).

-But what’s really cool at the museum is Haiden Planetarium headed by Niel deGrasse Tyson of ‘Pluto had it coming’ fame.
-During my visit, the planetarium was showing the Dark Universe.
-Can you imagine watching a supernova explode above your head, hear it in Dolby surround sound and feel your chair vibrate with the power of it?
-It is a mind-blowingly immersive experience.
+But what’s really cool at the museum is the Haiden Planetarium, headed by Niel deGrasse Tyson of ‘Pluto had it coming’ fame.
+During my visit, the planetarium showed the Dark Universe.
+Can you imagine watching a supernova explode above your head, hearing it in Dolby surround sound and feeling your chair vibrate with its power of it?
+It is an icredibly immersive experience.

 From supernovas and dinosaurs, it is back to the movie magic on the streets of New York.
 The upper west side for me is the world of Gossip Girl.
 I have to admit, I’m not a huge fan of the show, but I once spent a year at a remote wildlife sanctuary in the Australian Outback where we didn’t have TV reception.
 At some point, someone brought a hard drive full of tv shows and I spent weeks watching all seasons of Gossip Girl.
 And the association with the Upper west side stuck.

 From the museum, I strolled across Central Park to Argosy Bookshop (116 E 59th St).
 This family-owned shop stocks en enormous collection of antiquarian and out-of-print items: books, maps and art prints.
 It is a pleasant escape from the buzzing streets of the city, almost like a museum in its own right.